marcdumais-work/vscode-trace-server/README.md

 1. The latter should be made of two related processes; `grep` for `tracecompass` or the like.
 1. Use the `Trace Server: stop` command once ready to kill both processes, stopping the server.
 1. Alternatively, exiting the application should automatically stop the started server if any.
+1. Now, `Trace Server: start (if stopped)` only starts the server if known as currently stopped.

 Currently, there is no check if the start/stop commands were successful; `ps` can be used.